Stay tuned for information on interview dates and other events!

 We highly recommend early and direct communication with graduate program staff to ensure a smooth application process.
 They are always eager to hear from prospective students to discuss our programs and all of the things that the Graduate Program in Life Sciences at the University of Maryland, Baltimore has to offer you!

-Our most competitive applicants have earned a GPA of 3.0 or better in their previous studies, have extensive research experience and excellent recommendation letters.
-Each program has their respective admissions committee, where the members take a holistic approach to reviewing each application.
+Our most competitive applicants have earned a GPA of 3.0 or better in their previous studies, have extensive research experience, and provide excellent recommendation letters.
+Each program has their own admissions committee where the members take a holistic approach to reviewing each application.

 To begin the application process, please fill out the request more information form and you will receive an email from the appropriate graduate program staff member.

-Our school, much like the greater Baltimore area, is fortunate to be comprised of people of all nationalities.
+Our school and the greater Baltimore area, is fortunate to be comprised of people of all nationalities.
 Our diversity continues to be a strength and point of pride on our campus.